French Guiana: Natural Landscape

 Natural Regions

 French Guiana has many ecosystems: tropical rainforests, coastal mangroves, savannahs, inselbergs (isolated hills), and wetlands.
-In addition, it lies within three ecoregions.
+It also lies within three ecoregions.

 Ecological Regions